 KBN has some contractual mismatches between assets and liabilities (see Exhibit 7), but is match-funded based on an anticipated average maturity on the assets according to historical data.
 Similar to peers, KBN issues debt with option-like features, and such structured funding could suddenly shorten KBN's liability profile.
-However, refinancing risk is mitigated by KBN's liquidity portfolio, which in size was around 34% of its lending book as of June 2021.
-In addition, for liquidity management purposes, KBN assumes its structured funding will be called on the first possible call date.
-All these elements are taken into account in our baa2 Funding Structure score.
+However, for funding and liquidity management purposes, KBN assumes its structured funding will be called on the first possible call date.
+All these elements are taken into account in our baa2 Funding score.

-Exhibit 7 KBN has some asset and liabilities maturity mismatches Net liquidity exposure by contractual time to maturity
+KBN has some asset and liabilities maturity mismatches mitigated by a strong liquidity position Exposure by contractual time to maturity and exposure type

-Source: Company annual reports
+Source: Company

-KBN's liquidity portfolio totaled NOK108 billion as of June 2021 and was principally made up of assets of strong credit quality.
-Our liquid assets to total assets ratio was 21.8% at the end of the period.
+KBN's liquidity portfolio totaled NOK110 billion as of March 2023 and was principally made up of assets of strong credit quality.
+Our liquid assets to total assets ratio was 20.8% at the end of the period.
+This is equivalent to 33% of total loans as of March 2023.

 KBN's aim is to maintain liquid assets that would allow it to sustain operations for the next 12 months if funding markets become unavailable.
 However, KBN does not have access to regular central bank liquidity facilities, unlike some of its peers.
-KBN's overall liquidity coverage ratio was 272% in Q2 2021 (year-end 2020: 191% and 2019: 348%).
+KBN's overall liquidity coverage ratio (LCR) was 258% as of March 2023 (year-end 2022: 261% and Q1 2022: 240%).

-Source of facts and figures cited in this report
+Sources of facts and figures cited in this report